When and how to “celebrate” churn

 - Being hired into a new job/career (e.g., LinkedIn Premium, Enhancv)

 It’s no secret that churn, whether it’s good or bad, hurts a subscription company’s bottom line.
-If new customer acquisition and net revenue retention do not offset your ability to retain customers, you’re dealing with a leaky bucket of a business that’s bound to become totally parched.
+If revenue from net new customers does not offset your ability to retain revenue from existing customers, you’re dealing with a leaky bucket of a business that’s bound to become totally parched.
 And you cannot rely on the positive morale of your happily churned customers alone to save your business.

-Despite the fact that your customer churned, if she was ultimately happy with the service then you should make an effort to continue to engage with her.
+Despite the fact that your customer churned, if they were ultimately happy with the service then you should make an effort to continue to engage them.

-But not by enrolling her into drip email campaigns.
-It’s important to not think of churned customers like leads, because they are not.
+But not through enrolling them into drip email campaigns.
+It’s important to not think of churned customers like leads, because they aren’t.
 They are more like old friends who you can trust will rely on your service again should the problem you solve arise again in their lives.

-Instead, keep her informed with how you’ve been improving your service, and give her the opportunity to inform you about how your service helped her achieve their desired outcome, and how her life have benefited from the experience.
+Instead, keep them informed with how you’ve been improving the service.
+Give them the opportunity to inform you about how your service helped them achieve their desired outcome.
+Welcome their thoughts on how their lives have benefited from the experience using your service.

-Continued engagement with happily churned customers can benefit your subscription business in a couple of ways:
+Continued engagement with happily churned customers can benefit your business in a couple of ways:

 - Product Marketing: Having a rich understanding of your happily churned customer’s success stories provides great product marketing fodder, which should help from a customer acquisition perspective.

 - Buyer Persona Development: Hearing critical feedback from your happily churned customers about how their experience could’ve been better will be more impactful than hearing from unhappily churned customers.
-After all, they represent your ideal customers, so optimizing their experience will ultimately help your subscription business more than aggregating the wide range of critical feedback you’ll hear from unhappy customers who may not have been a great fit for your service in the first place.
+After all, they represent your ideal customers.
+Improving their experience will ultimately help your subscription business more than aggregating the wide range of critical feedback you’ll hear from unhappy customers who may not have been a great fit for your service in the first place.

 Subscription executives face tremendous pressure to track and manage customer churn as it represents arguably the most important lever of growth for their businesses.